The UK Housing Market Will Crash Post Brexit According To News Media

 Toxic Housing Market

 Don't forget that these house price rises, are on the back of falls of up to 50%+ in some areas.

 A more accurate assessment would be, falling house prices are slowing down, in a small sector of the housing stock.
-Basically London and the south east of England is booming and huge parts of the rest of the country are experiencing a market collapse.
+Basically London and the south east of England was booming while huge parts of the rest of the country are experiencing a market collapse.
+London house prices have been falling for the last six months in 2018.

 There are several TV auction shows that point out every day that there are plenty of houses for sale for as little as £20,000 ($28,500) and yet no one wants to buy them.